-Unlike some towns, Elberta isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Elberta are a mix of both white- and blue-collar jobs.
-Overall, Elberta is a town of sales and office workers, service providers and construction workers and builders.
-There are especially a lot of people living in Elberta who work in sales jobs (22.25%), office and administrative support (15.21%) and food service (12.54%).
+Elberta is a blue-collar town, with 36.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Elberta is a town of sales and office workers, transportation and shipping workers, and managers.
+There are especially a lot of people living in Elberta who work in management occupations (17.64%), sales jobs (14.53%), and office and administrative support (9.05%).

 Elberta is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Being a small town, Elberta does not have a public transit system used by locals to get to and from work.
+Elberta is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.